-If you’ve been in business for a while and you publish new content regularly, it’s likely that you have a ton of content.
-As much as we as marketers try to update our content frequently, you probably have some older assets in your library that reference outdated tech, product offering or services, or use old brand messaging.
+If you’re still reading this, chances are you have a ton of content in your library just itching for some use.
+And you probably have some older assets in your library that reference outdated tech, product offerings or services, or use old brand messaging.
 Not terrible, but not what you really want new prospects to be seeing as their first impression.

 To make it easier for your sales team to know exactly what content is marketing-approved, create a collection of articles, videos, infographics, and other resources that either demonstrate the value of what you offer, or reinforce your messaging.
 I’d suggest organizing these by persona or use case to make it as easy as possible for your sales reps to find appropriate content.